zhaosheng-thu/AvatarFacial-0.0.1/README.md

 4. **Facial Expression Fine-Tuning**: Making fine adjustments to facial expressions by modifying blendshapes in facial modeling to control and enhance the range of facial expressions.

 5. **Virtual Cinema**: Creating a virtual cinema within the VR world, providing users with a cinematic experience.

+The demo will be updated after the paper is published.
 # 中文
 # AvatarFacial 代码库